tonio-lora/scenario-based-labs/Retail-2020/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

-// TODO 11: Delete the Vehicle item.
-// TODO: Complete this
-# TODO: Compelte this

-## Exercise 1: Configure Synapse Analytics and generate event data
+## Exercise 1: Configure Azure Synapse Analytics and generate event data

 **Duration**: 30 minutes

 **Synopsis**: We have pre-generated a set of events that include **buy** and **details** events.
 Based on this data, a **Top Items** recommendation will be made to users that are new to the site (aka a cold start recommendation).
 You will implement this top items code in the web application and function applications, then deploy the applications to test the functionality.

+The algorithms for creating the offline calculations are written in Python and are executed via Azure Synapse

+## Exercise 2: Configure Azure Synapse Analytics and generate event data

+**Duration**: 30 minutes

+**Synopsis**: We have pre-generated a set of events that include **buy** and **details** events.
+Based on this data, a **Top Items** recommendation will be made to users that are new to the site (aka a cold start recommendation).
+You will implement this top items code in the web application and function applications, then deploy the applications to test the functionality.

-The algorithms for creating the offline calculations are written in Python and are executed via Azure Synapse Analytics.
+The algorithms for creating the offline calculations are written in Python and are executed via Azure Synapse Analytics Notebooks.

 ### Task 1: Configure Azure Synapse Analytics